 ARTICLE IX – TASK GROUPS

 Task groups will form as needed to perform specific functions within the party.
 Task groups will be authorized at MOGP meetings to carry out tasks agreed to at the meeting.
-Task groups may be authorized by the Coordinating Committee on an interim basis until the next MOGP meeting, at which time they will be validated.
-All task groups expire at the conclusion of the Annual Convention unless re-validated at such meeting.
+Task groups may be authorized by the Coordinating Committee on an interim basis until the next MOGP meeting, at which time they may be validated.
+All task groups expire at the conclusion of the Annual Convention unless revalidated at such meeting.

-ARTICLE X – AMENDMENT
+ARTICLE X – FISCAL POLICY

-ARTICLE XI – EXPULSION OF PARTY MEMBERS
+ARTICLE XI – EXPULSION OF PARTY MEMBERS—AND/OR CHAPTERS

-Expulsion of members is extremely discouraged.
+- Expulsion of members is extremely discouraged.

-The member subject to expulsion shall be given an opportunity to be heard before the entire MOGP meeting prior to any vote of expulsion.
+- The member subject to expulsion shall be given an opportunity to be heard before the entire MOGP meeting prior to any vote of expulsion.

 ARTICLE XII – DELEGATES TO NATIONAL CONVENTIONS